-The year after the income year, i.e. the year when the income tax return is submitted and final tax is calculated.
+The year after the fiscal year, i.e. the year when the income tax return is submitted and final tax is calculated.
+The term will no longer be used after the 2013 tax year.

 Excise duty

 A special consumption tax that is imposed on particular selected products, e.g. alcohol and tobacco.